Recent Publications of William V. Davidson

 Davidson and Sánchez document the locations of more than 2,100 ceibas planted in cultural patterns in Honduras.
 They found the trees at sacred sites, in various transportation contexts, in institutional settings, in parks, and private trees spared by man.
 Almost 500 photographs illustrate.
 They found Tegucigalpa to be “The Ceiba Capital of Central America,” La Ceiba, Atlántida, to be the most-populated “Ceiba” settlement on Earth, and Copán Ruins to be the most-meaningful “ceiba” site in the Maya World.Download PDF of “The Ceiba Trees of Honduras, a Cultural Geography” by William V. Davidson |

-Ceiba Trees of Southern Florida by Klaus J. Meyer-Arendt (2021)
+Kapok Trees of Florida by Klaus J. Meyer-Arendt (2024)

 The Ceibas of Central America: Belize (2022)